TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/dxp-mlmodel-enterprise-apps-app-registration.md

 # Resolving App Registration Issues?

 <!--issueDescription-->
 Based on the summary problem description, the issue you are encountering could be App Registration related issue.
-Explore the Documents below to help you resolve this issue
+Explore the Documents below to help you resolve this issue.
 <!--/issueDescription-->

 ## **Recommended Documents**